MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-archive-mobile-stable-channel.md

 ### Feature updates

-- **Support Shared Device Mode (Android only).** Starting with Microsoft Edge 108 for Android, shared device mode will be supported as public preview.
+- **Support Shared Device Mode (Android only).** Starting with Microsoft Edge 108 for Android, shared device mode will be supported as a public preview.
 For more information, see [Microsoft applications that support shared device mode](/azure/active-directory/develop/msal-android-shared-devices#microsoft-applications-that-support-shared-device-mode).

 ## Version 108.0.1462.43: December 7, 2022